vimotest/viewmodel-classification/step4_data_extraction/design_constructs/formatting_localization/string_representation/Date_Formatting_in_ViewModel.md

 ViewModel formats the date into a string, view only displays this string and is independent of "Date" objects.

+## Construct Type

+**ConfirmingConstruct:** confirms/substantiates/clarifies an intention/tip of a standard MVVM rule

+**Why:** "data-transformers" are intended in the ViewModel by standard definition

 ## Relates to

 * [Humble_View.md](Humble View)